 That’s what I thought.
 Let’s see how this table could look when we will present data on a map:

 It is very important to design visualizations in a simple way without loading distracting elements.
-Also keep a good graphic level and avoid complicated, difficult to understand patterns.
+Also, keep a good graphic level and avoid complicated, difficult-to-understand patterns.

 Data visualization should look attractive but shouldn’t remind you of a Christmas tree.

-People are very curious, but impatience at the same time.
+People are very curious, but impatient at the same time.
 They want to get to the clue so they could understand and absorb the knowledge.
 Everything that we display has to be precise, accurate and valuable because we designers don’t want to (and can’t) waste their time.